DTStack/molecule/website/docs/guides/extend-color-theme.md

 sidebar_label: Color Theme
 ---

 [ColorTheme](../api/interfaces/molecule.IColorThemeService) is a very important function of Molecule.
 We have achieved **basic compatibility** with the [color theme](https://vscodethemes.com/) of the VSCode community.
-This article mainly introduces how to extend the relevant color theme extension packages in the **VSCode extension market**, and how to implement **custom** color themes.
+This part mainly introduces how to extend the relevant color theme extension packages in the **VSCode extension market**, and how to implement **custom** color themes.

 ## Use the theme of the VSCode community

 :::tip
-All the codes in this article are based on the [molecule-demo](https://github.com/DTStack/molecule-examples/tree/main/packages/molecule-demo) project in [Quick Start](../quick-start).
+All code demos in this part are based on the [molecule-demo](https://github.com/DTStack/molecule-examples/tree/main/packages/molecule-demo) project in [Quick Start](../quick-start).
 :::

 First, we can open the [VSCode Theme market](https://vscodethemes.com/) and try to find a color theme you like.

-Here we take the [One Dark Pro](https://github.com/Binaryify/OneDark-Pro.git) theme as an example.
+Take the [One Dark Pro](https://github.com/Binaryify/OneDark-Pro.git) theme as an example.
 We need to find the theme on **GitHub** and make sure that we can get the code for the color theme.
-After finding the theme code, we switch to the `src/extensions` directory in the terminal and execute the `git clone https://github.com/Binaryify/OneDark-Pro.git` command to download the `One Dark Pro` theme code, as follows:
+After finding the theme code, switch to the `src/extensions` directory in the terminal and execute the `git clone https://github.com/Binaryify/OneDark-Pro.git` command to download the `One Dark Pro` theme code, as follows:

 ```shell
 $ pwd